anonnstudent/logistic_growth/README.md

 the y-intercept from model1, as it log transformed: ***ln*(N0)** = 6.903e+00

-## Question 2 - calculating exponential growth and comparison to logistic groth
+## Question 2 - calculating exponential growth and comparison to logistic growth

 **Exponential growth**